-64 N.D.
+&lt;sup>28 N.D.
 Cent.
-Code § 12.1-01-04(4),(29), (31) (General definitions) defines "bodily injury" as "any impairment of physical condition, including physical pain," "serious bodily injury" as "bodily injury that creates a substantial risk of death or which causes serious permanent disfigurement, unconsciousness, extreme pain, permanent loss or impairment of the function of any bodily member or organ, a bone fracture, or impediment of air flow or blood flow to the brain or lungs," and "substantial bodily injury" as "a substantial temporary disfigurement, loss, or impairment of the function of any bodily member or organ."
+Code § 12.1-01-04(4),(29), (31) (General definitions) defines "bodily injury" as "any impairment of physical condition, including physical pain," "serious bodily injury" as "bodily injury that creates a substantial risk of death or which causes serious permanent disfigurement, unconsciousness, extreme pain, permanent loss or impairment of the function of any bodily member or organ, a bone fracture, or impediment of air flow or blood flow guilty of a class C felony except if the victim of an offense under this section is under the age of six years in which case the offense is a class B felony.

+to the brain or lungs," and "substantial bodily injury" as "a substantial temporary disfigurement, loss, or impairment of the function of any bodily member or organ."